-- a) in respect of taxes withheld at source, for amounts paid or credited after the expiration of the six-month period beginning on the date on which notice of termination was given; and - b) in respect of other taxes, for taxable years beginning on or after the expiration of the six-month period beginning on the date on which notice of termination was given.
+a) in respect of taxes withheld at source, for amounts paid or credited after the expiration of the six-month period beginning on the date on which notice of termination was given; and b) in respect of other taxes, for taxable years beginning on or after the expiration of the six-month period beginning on the date on which notice of termination was given.

-IN WITNESS WHEREOF, th signed this Convention. ie undersigned, being duly authorized thereto b y their respe ective Gove rnment s, have DONE at in authentic, this day of duplicate, in the English and languages, both texts being equally FOR THE GOVERNMENT O THE UNITED STATES OF A FOR THE GOVERI NMENT OF
+IN WITNESS WHEREOF, the undersigned, being duly authorized thereto by their respective Governments, have signed this Convention.

-PROTOCOL TO THE CONVENTION BETWEEN THE GOVERNMENT OF THE UNITED STATES OF AMERICA
+DONE at in duplicate, in the English and languages, both texts being equally authentic, this day of , 20.

-AND
+FOR THE GOVERNMENT OF THE UNITED STATES OF AMERICA: FOR THE GOVERNMENT OF

-THE GOVERNMENT OF -----FOR THE AVOIDANCE OF DOUBLE TAXATION AND THE PREVENTION OF TAX EVASION WITH RESPECT TO TAXES ON INCOME
+PROTOCOL TO THE CONVENTION BETWEEN THE GOVERNMENT OF THE UNITED STATES OF AMERICA AND THE GOVERNMENT OF ------FOR THE AVOIDANCE OF DOUBLE TAXATION AND THE PREVENTION OF TAX EVASION

-On signing the Convention between the Government of the United States of America and the Government of \\\\\ for the Avoidance of Double Taxation and the Prevention of Tax Evasion with respect to Taxes on Income (the "Convention"), the two Governments have agreed to the following provisions.
+On signing the Convention between the Government of the United States of America and the Government of for the Avoidance of Double Taxation and the Prevention of Tax Evasion with respect to Taxes on